 “The Lord of the Rings: The Fellowship of the Ring” (2001) director of photography Andrew Lesnie was asked where the source of light in one of his night scenes was coming from and he replied, “Same place as the music.”

 Color-temperature-blue (CTB) gels on your lights will give you that night look.
 Don’t white-balance with the gel on the light or your camera will do what our eyes do automatically and adjust back to “normal color.”
 Another option is adding a blue tint in post.
 Run some tests to see what looks best for your specific situation.

 A favorite amongst noir directors is the silhouette.
-Strong backlighting that “crushes” the detail of the subject to complete black coupled with extreme camera angles, deep depth of field, wide angle lenses and a whole lot of rain, smoke and/or fog will give you the noir look.
+Strong backlighting that “crushes” the detail of the subject to complete black coupled with extreme camera angles, deep depth of field, wide-angle lenses and a whole lot of rain, smoke and fog will give you the noir look.
 A similar noir shot to the silhouette is the high contrast shot.
-High contrast lighting can be seen in night scenes from the 50s noir classic “The Big Combo” (1955) — which also used smoke — to “Clockwork Orange” (1971) (figure 5), “The Shining” (1980) and who can forget, “The Exorcist” (1973)… believe me, I want to forget that movie.
-It still scares me.
+High contrast lighting can be seen in night scenes from the 50s noir classic “The Big Combo” (1955) — which also used smoke — to “Clockwork Orange” (1971) (figure 5), “The Shining” (1980) and who can forget, “The Exorcist” (1973)?

 In addition to high contrast lighting, strategic light placement can help add definition to your shots.
 You might remember the hair light or rim light from your three-point lighting class?
 Rim lights are yet another favorite for lighters of the night.